kgeun/Rewards-App/README.md

 1. It has a beautiful and practical UX design that looks like using Sky's real app.
 2. By applying scrolling to each screen, you can see the entire content even on a small screen.
 3. Separated the flavor for the test version and the live version, and created an app signing keystore file. (total 4 flavors : qaDebug, qaRelease, liveDebug, liveRelease)
-4. You can see the statistics used by actual users by applying the Firebase Crashes Library and each click and screenview indicator.
+4. You can see the statistics used by actual users by applying the Firebase. (crashes by Crashlytics, each click and screenview by Events)

 ## Test Cases and Results (Unit Test through JUnit4)